deerob4/porfiry-old/README.md

 Porfiry
 =======
 Porfiry is a real-time quiz application designed for use in schools.
-It is written in JavaScript, or maybe PHP, using an as yet unspecified framework, with a Firebase backend.
+It is written in JavaScript, or maybe PHP, or maybe - but probably not - Meteor, using an as yet unspecified framework, with a Firebase backend.
 This is a project for my A2 Computing coursework, and is designed for use in The Priory School.

 Application Features
 ---------------------